Covid-19 : Nursery Re-Opening Plan 2021

 Tables and surfaces will be regularly wiped down throughout the day.

-Antibacterial hand wash will be in use throughout the nursery.
+Antibacterial hand wash will be in use throughout the nursery and staff will regularly use hand gel.

 Covid -19 Symptoms